Gallagher 'injured' by Dias' dad in celebrations

 "Where we sit, Ruben Dias' family are a couple of boxes up.
 I'm jumping around like an idiot, passing my son around like the Premier League trophy, everyone's lifting him up.

-"I turn around, Ruben Dias' dad runs straight into me, head-butts me, I'm on the floor, covered in blood.
+"I turn around, Ruben Dias' dad runs straight into me, headbutts me, I'm on the floor, covered in blood.

 "I don't see the last two minutes, I've got to get taken down by St John's Ambulance to get stitched up."